microth/mateplus/README.md

 This repository contains code for an extended version of the [mate-tools][1] semantic role labeler.
 Most extensions are described in [Roth and Woodsend, 2014][2].
 Unpublished extensions include feature selection routines and some currently undescribed additional functionalities.

-June 2015: The current version achieves state-of-the-art performance on the CoNLL-2009 data set (**87.35** F1-score).
-It is the best performing system for SRL in English to date.
+**June 2015**: The current version achieves state-of-the-art performance on the CoNLL-2009 data set.
+With F1-scores of **87.35** in-domain and **76.33** out-of-domain, It is the best performing system for SRL in English to date.
 A demo is available online [here](http://homepages.inf.ed.ac.uk/mroth/demo.html).

 # Dependencies